voltronic-inverter/web/raspberry-pi/README.md

 ### What will this run on?

-I've tested this on OSX, Linux (Ubuntu), Raspbian (Wheezy & Buster), Venus OS, Windows XP and Windows 7.
-FreeBSD would also be supported but I didn't bother building it for that and if you want FreeBSD feel free to build it yourself or contact me, it is fairly trivial to do, just unlikely to ever get used.
+I've tested this on OSX, Linux (Ubuntu), Raspbian (Wheezy & Buster), Venus OS, Windows XP, Windows 7, Windows 10 and FreeBSD.
+Adding support to more obscure operating systems like the other variants of BSD or Solaris should be trivial.